-- 1. Attains ability to design slab and T beam bridges and gets well versedwith lateral load distribution for T girders. - 2.
-Acquires sound knowledge about various structural actions of boxgirder bridges.
-He also gets the ability to analyse box girders - 3.
-Gets thorough knowledge in Railway loadings and can design bothPlate girder and Truss girder bridges with ease and efficiency. - 4.
-The student gets comprehensive idea about long span flexible bridges and the problems associated with them.
+- 1. Design slab and T beam bridges and gets well versed with lateral load distribution for T girders. - 2.
+Acquire sound knowledge about various structural actions of box girder bridges.
+He also gets the ability to analyze box girders - 3.
+Get thorough knowledge in Railway loadings and can design both Plate girder and Truss girder bridges with ease and efficiency. - 4.
+Get comprehensive idea about long span flexible bridges and the problems associated with them.
 He gets to know the - 5.
-The student gets a clear understanding of bridge foundations and also acquires knowledge about various construction techniques.
+Understand bridge foundations and also acquires knowledge about various construction techniques.